-Sharing a name has resulted in cross-Atlantic ties, including economic exchanges between the two towns.
+Sharing a name has resulted in transatlantic ties, including economic exchanges between the two towns and engagement in arts events.
 Both Richmonds also share history about Pocahontas which was celebrated with a commemoration to her.

 Beyond our formal twinning agreements, Richmond embraces its shared cultures and heritage with other parts of the world.

 East Twickenham became the home to 6000 Belgian refugees post-World War I. The refugees developed a strong community, which has been commemorated through a plaque placed in East Twickenham.

 The Belgian Refugee Project is part of a programme of events across the country to mark the centenary of World War 1.

 Bernardo O'Higgins, 1778-1842, General, Statesman and Liberator of Chile, lived and studied in the borough, creating a historical link with Richmond.